If your construction business is part of the Construction Industry Scheme (CIS) then the way you handle and pay VAT is likely to change.

-Flat Rate Scheme users who receive reverse charge supplies will have to account for the VAT due to HMRC.
+Flat Rate Scheme users who receive reverse charge supplies have to account for the VAT due to HMRC.

 The VAT reverse charge for construction doesn’t apply to temporary workers your business supplies and is responsible for paying (employment agencies or similar are effectively excluded).

-Figure out what will be impacted
+Figure out what is impacted

 The scope of what’s covered by the VAT reverse charge is closely aligned to that defined as construction operations under the CIS.